Will This Bracelet Feel Heavy? How to Shop for Jewelry with Confidence Online

 Reading descriptions, looking at photos, and considering how you’ll wear a piece can only go so far.
 Having a visual reference tool makes a big difference.

-A ruler, tape measure, or visual sizing guide can help you see true-to-size bead measurements, wire thickness comparisons, and realistic chain scales.
 For example, if I’m looking at my Ocean Blue bracelet and see that the wire gauge is 20g, I can reference my guide and see that it’s comparable to a paperclip wire.
-That gives me confidence that the bracelet will be sturdy for everyday wear.
+That gives me confidence that the bracelet will be sturdy enough for everyday wear.

 If you ever feel hesitant about buying jewelry online, you can also explore custom options.
 Through my custom jewelry process, I walk customers through material and size choices and can even show available beads live so you can see their size and color before committing.

-Jewelry will loosen and break in just a bit overtime but here are some tips to keep your jewelry as strong and secure as possible overtime.
+Jewelry will loosen and break in just a bit over time, but here are some tips to keep your jewelry as strong and secure as possible over time.

 I hope this post helped clear up some of the confusion around jewelry sizing online.
 If you have any questions, feel free to leave a comment or email me, and I’ll be happy to help.